CLT for biorthogonal ensembles and related combinatorial identities: Introduction

-Suppose that there exists a sequence of (infinite) matrices $\J^{(N)}$ such that (\ref{recurrence}) holds for all $N\in\N$ and the matrices $\J^{(N)}$ have a fixed number of non-zero diagonals.
-Then, if $\J^{(N)}$ has a right-limit as $N\to\infty$, which is a Laurent matrix, then the biorthogonal ensemble $\Xi_N$ satisfy a CLT analogous to (\ref{clt_1}); see theorem~\ref{thm:CLT} bellow.
-The combinatorial approach developed in this paper works in this more general framework as well and we are able to show that the results of~\cite{BD_13} are a consequence of the main combinatorial lemma. \\
+If there exists a sequence of (infinite) matrices $\J^{(N)}$ such that (\ref{recurrence}) holds for all $N\in\N$ and the matrices $\J^{(N)}$ have a fixed number of non-zero diagonals (i.e.~$\J^{(N)}$ are band matrices).
+Then, we prove that, if $\J^{(N)}$ has a right-limit which is a Laurent matrix as $N\to\infty$, polynomial linear statistics of the biorthogonal ensemble $\Xi_N$ satisfy a CLT.
+Remarkably, the fact that the cumulants $\Cu^n_N\left[ F\right] $ converge to zero as $N\to\infty$ for all $n > 2$ and for any polynomial $F$ boils down to Soshnikov's MCL.
+In particular, this shows that the combinatorial structure of unitary invariant ensembles in the one-cut regime and the circular unitary ensemble (CUE) is the same.\\

-This generalization is a significant step since it provides the first example of a CLT for linear statistics of biorthogonal ensembles which are not Hermitian.
-In particular, in~\cite{BD_13}, the authors discussed an application to eigenvalues' statistics of both $M$ and $\tilde M$ for the two matrix model

-on $\mathcal{H}_N \times \mathcal{H}_N $.
-In section~\ref{sect:examples}, we present another important application to square singular values of products of complex Ginibre matrices following the work of \cite{AIK_13,KZ_14}.
-In fact, if the recurrence matrix $\J^{(N)}$ has a right-limit $\M$ as $N\to\infty$ which is not a Laurent matrix, we still obtain a limit theorem but generically we can not expect the fluctuations to be Gaussian; see theorem~\ref{thm:weak_cvg}.
-It would be worth to investigate further the distribution of the random variable (\ref{weak_cvg}) under various assumptions on~$\M$.
-In particular, in view of the results \cite{Pastur_06, Shcherbina_13, BG_13b} for OPEs in the multi-cut regime, it would be interesting to understand the case where $\M$ is periodic or quasi-periodic along its main diagonals, see section~\ref{sect:OPE}.
-This case will be treated in another article. \\
+Going beyond \cite{BD_13}, we also compute the limits of the cumulants of linear statistics when the right-limit $\M$ of the recurrence matrices $\J^{(N)}$ is arbitrary; see theorem~\ref{thm:weak_cvg}.
+Generically, in this regime, we cannot expect the fluctuations to be Gaussian and our formulae are significantly more complicated.
+In fact, it would be worth to investigate further the law of the limiting random variable $\X(f)$ given by formula (\ref{weak_limit}) below.
+In particular, in view of the results \cite{Pastur_06, Shcherbina_13, BG_13b} for OPEs in the multi-cut regime, it would be interesting to understand the case where the right-limit $\M$ is periodic or quasi-periodic along its main diagonals, see section~\ref{sect:OPE}.
+This will be treated in another article.\\